 Any Plastic Surgeon Can Perform My tummy tuck – MYTH

 As I said earlier, tummy tucks are one of the most common plastic surgery procedures.
 This means that every plastic surgeon has had some training in performing a tummy tuck operation.
 But, this does not mean that every plastic surgeon is good at tummy tucks.
-As plastic surgeons we all specialize in specific aspects of plastic surgery.
-Some specialize in face procedures and some specialize in body procedures.

 Some perform reconstructive surgery while other focus on cosmetic surgeries.
-When choosing your plastic surgeon for your tummy tuck, make sure that they are experienced with this specific procedure.
+When choosing your Board Certified plastic surgeon for your tummy tuck, make sure that they are experienced with this specific procedure.
 You want to make sure that this is an operation that they perform regularly and you should look at their before and after results.
-This is the same advice you would be given for any surgical procedure ,since not every plastic surgeon is good at every plastic surgery procedure.